gitter-badger/Deadcord/README.md

 * Injects directly into Discord, and uses custom UI elements.
 * One click and disguise bots.
 (Change profile picture and server nickname).
 * Uses Tor to hide bots.
-* Different Boot modes.
-* **[ FUTURE UPDATE ]** Automatic server scraping and raiding.
-* **[ FUTURE UPDATE ]** Change all the bots profile pictures.
+* Change all the bots profile pictures.
-* **[ FUTURE UPDATE ]** Account Generator without hCaptcha API.

 ## 🏁 Setup for Development

-I will not be providng in-depth setup instructions.
+I will not be providing in-depth setup instructions.
 Part of this is to protect my work, as well as the statement declared in the *dsclaimer* section.
 If you wish to use our tool, download a release from our `releases` section.

 ## 🧰 Basic Usage